 Once again during this year’s legislative session, Democrats proposed raising taxes, as they have in the past.
-House Republicans kept to their resolution and protected Minnesota businesses and families from higher taxes.
+House Republicans kept to their resolution and protected Minnesota businesses, families and some of the best Minneapolis restaurants from higher taxes.

 The purpose of the Republicans’ resolution was to ease the “pandemic of uncertainty” that lingers over businesses — uncertainty created by government, as Ron Scherer of the Christian Science Monitor points out: